Lieb-Robinson bounds with exponential-in-volume tails: Nested commutator bounds

 \subsection{Combinatorial bounds}

-Although \eqref{eq:bound} is formally quite elegant, it is not necessarily always to work with.
-In this subsection, we will obtain more physically transparent nested commutator bounds by further simplifying \eqref{eq:bound}.
-First, the nested commutator can be bounded using the equivalence class bounds on single commutators from Theorem~\ref{thm:eqconstruction}: \begin{cor}[Decoupling corollary] Let $C_{ij}(t)$ be the bound on the single commutator in Theorem~\ref{thm:eqconstruction}.
+Although Eq.~\eqref{eq:bound} is formally quite elegant, it is not necessarily always convenient to work with.
+In this subsection, we obtain more physically transparent nested commutator bounds by further simplifying Eq.~\eqref{eq:bound}.
+First, the nested commutator can be bounded using the equivalence-class bounds on single commutators from Theorem~\ref{thm:eqconstruction}. \begin{cor}[Decoupling corollary] Let $C_{ij}(t)$ be the bound on the single commutator in Theorem~\ref{thm:eqconstruction}.
 Then

 \end{cor} This bound is not quite as tight as Theorem~\ref{thm:bound} because we now include paths that enter the region $R$.
-At short times, we find: \begin{cor} Suppose that $\Vert H_X \Vert \le h$ for all $X$ that intersect with $B_1, \dots, B_m$.
-Let $r_i := \mathsf{d}(R, S_i)$ and $\Delta$ be the maximum degree of the factor graph.
-If then
+At short times, we find that the following result holds. \begin{cor} Suppose that $\Vert H_X \Vert \le h$ for all $X$ that intersect with $B_1, \dots, B_m$.
+Let $r_i := \mathsf{d}(R, S_i)$, where distance is defined via the factor graph as in Def.~\ref{def:distance}, and $\Delta$ be the maximum degree of the factor graph.
+If